LocalSpook/zcrc/README.md

 }
 ```

-You can pass in any random access (not necessarily sized!) range.
+You can pass in any input range, but processing is fastest with contiguous sized ranges.
 For more complex cases, the CRC can be built up incrementally:

 ```cpp